Shejker/inpost-mobile-automation/README.md

 ```

 Where:
+- `PLATFORM_VERSION` - Android version on device (e.g., 14, 13, 12) - optional, auto-detected if not set
 - `UDID` - Get from `adb devices`
 - `APP_PATH` - Path to APK file (relative to project root)
 - `APP_PACKAGE` - Application package name